-Nomads at heart, Collins and her husband have lived in all regions of the USA, and currently reside in Grand Rapids, Michigan.
+Nomads at heart, Collins and her husband have lived in all regions of the USA, and currently reside in St. Louis, MO.
 However, they are always looking for their next adventure.

 Art is a powerful means of communication and is therefore a potent weapon to bring about change.
 Interaction with people and the environment is my artistic inspiration and stimulation.
 It’s about getting across a message, an emotion, or envisioning a better tomorrow.
 Art for me is something that goes far beyond the studio and gallery walls.
 It’s about being intensely interested in the beauty and ugliness of everything surrounding one.
 This then allows me to create art that others can find interesting.